elusivecodes/FrostDateTime/README.md

 **Start Of Year**

-Set the date to the first millisecond of the year in current timezone.
+Set the date to the first millisecond of the year in current timeZone.

 ```javascript
 date.startOfYear();